 Python Classes for Kids

-At Juni Learning, we teach Python to aspiring young coders ages 11-18, with the help of experienced coding instructors.
-From solidifying coding basics, to building algorithms and analyzing datasets, these courses explore the many different applications of Python and teach students how to build their own coding projects.
+At Juni Learning, we offer coding for kids to aspiring young coders ages 8-18, with the help of experienced coding instructors.
+From solidifying coding basics, to building algorithms and analyzing datasets, our Python courses explore the many different applications and teach students how to build their own coding projects.